Cortlandd/Ghazan-HS/README.md

 # ConversionFormula

-## ConversionFormula is a small Haskell library for doing simple math conversions.
+## ConversionFormula is a small Haskell library for doing math conversions.

+## Spaces not tabs. size 2